 Ruby Riott is in an awkward spot here.
 There is no question she is talented and should be in the title picture at some point but with Ronda Rousey being in a feud with Becky Lynch and Charlotte Flair heading into WrestleMania, it makes an easy prediction that Rousey will retain here.

 Flair will be at ringside during the match and will probably see Lynch making an appearance, which will make things interesting.

-Inaugural Women’s Tag Team Championship – Nia Jax & Tamina vs. The Riott Squad vs. Mandy Rose & Sonya Deville vs. The IIconics vs. Naomi & Carmella vs. The Boss n Hug Connection in a Tag team Elimination Chamber match
+Inaugural Women’s Tag Team Championship – Nia Jax and Tamina vs. The Riott Squad (Live Morgan and Sarah Logan) vs. Mandy Rose and Sonya Deville vs. The IIconics (Peyton Royce and Billie Kay) vs. Naomi and Carmella vs. The Boss n Hug Connection (Sasha Banks and Bayley) in a Tag team Elimination Chamber match

-Prediction: Nia Jax & Tamina win the inaugural Women’s Tag Team Championships
+Prediction: Nia Jax and Tamina win the inaugural Women’s Tag Team Championships

 This will be the second time the tag titles will inside the Elimination Chamber with the first time being at Elimination Chamber 2015.
 It is a good concept as there are plenty of teams to have a women’s tag division but the problem back in 2015 was that there were too many superstars in that match, not giving a lot of people time to shine.